-- A. Alternative Educational Setting A setting outside of the home school designed to accommodate the needs of students who have demonstrated the need for significant academic or behavioral support. - B. Behavior Intervention Plan (BIP) The use of positive behavioral interventions, strategies, and supports designed to address problem behaviors exhibited by a student in the education setting.
+- A. Alternative Educational Setting A location outside of the designated home school designed to accommodate the needs of students who have demonstrated the need for significant academic or behavioral support. - B. Behavior Intervention Plan (BIP) A course of action developed as a result of a Functional Behavioral Assessment (FBA) for a specific student using positive behavioral interventions, strategies, and supports, to address problem behaviors exhibited by a student in the education setting. - C. Corporal Punishment Physical penalty or undue physical discomfort inflicted on the body of a student. - D. Day A calendar day unless otherwise indicated as a school day. - E. Detention The placement of a student in a non-standard, supervised setting during the school day, before or after school, or on Saturdays.

-- C. Corporal Punishment Physical penalty or undue physical discomfort inflicted on the body of a student for the purpose of maintaining discipline or to enforce school rules. - D. Detention The placement of a student in a non-standard, supervised setting during the school day, before or after school, or on Saturdays. - E. Expulsion The exclusion of a student from the student's regular school program for 45 school days or longer as determined by the Superintendent/Designee. - F. Free Appropriate Public Education (FAPE) Provision of general or special education and related services designed to meet a student's individual educational needs. - G. Imminent Threat of Serious Harm Likely or immediate danger of negative and significant impact on physical or emotional well-being. - H. Individualized Educational Program (IEP) Team A school-based team established to consider the identification, evaluation, program, or placement for all students suspected of, or identified as, needing special education and related services. - I. In-School Intervention The opportunity afforded a student, after the student is removed to an alternate location within the school, to continue to: - 1.
+- F. Exclusion The removal of a student to a supervised area for a limited period of time during which the student has an opportunity to regain self-control and is not receiving instruction including special education, related services, or support and is not physically prevented from leaving or returning to the classroom. - G. Expulsion The exclusion of a student from the student's regular school program for 45 school days or longer as determined by the Superintendent/Designee. - H. Free Appropriate Public Education (FAPE) Provision of regular, special education and related services designed to meet a student's individual educational needs. - I. Imminent Threat of Serious Harm Likely or immediate danger of adverse and significant impact on physical or emotional well-being. - J. Individualized Educational Program (IEP) A written plan for a student with a disability that is developed, reviewed, and revised in accordance with the Individuals with Disabilities Education Act (IDEA). - K. In-School Intervention The opportunity afforded a student, after the student is removed to an alternate location within the school, to continue to: - 1.
 Appropriately progress in the general curriculum. - 2.
-Receive the special education and related services specified on the student's IEP if the student is a student with a disability in accordance with COMAR 13A.05.01. - 3.
-Receive instruction commensurate with the program afforded to the student in the regular classroom. - 4.
-Participate with peers as they would in their current education program to the extent appropriate. - J. Parent Any one of the following, recognized as the adult(s) legally responsible for the student: - 1.
+Receive the special education and related services specified on the student's IEP in accordance with COMAR 13A.05.01. - 3.
+Receive the accommodations and related services specified on the student's 504 Plan if the student is eligible under Section 504 of the Rehabilitative Act of 1973. - 4.
+Receive instruction commensurate with the program afforded to the student in the regular classroom. - 5.
+Participate with peers as they would in their current education program to the extent appropriate. - L. Parent Any one of the following, recognized as the adult(s) legally responsible for the student: - 1.
 Biological Parent A natural parent whose parental rights have not been terminated. - 2.
 Adoptive Parent A person who has legally adopted the student and whose parental rights have not been terminated. - 3.
 Custodian A person or agency appointed by the court as the legal custodian of the student and granted parental rights and responsibilities.